SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/cloud-events/README.md

-# Cloud Events Handling
+# Cloud Events handling

 ## Overview

-This sample demonstrates how to subscribe kyma Functions to the cloud events from SAP Evnt Mesh.
-It is based on the [ce-coffee](https://github.com/SAP-archive/cloud-function-nodejs-samples/tree/master/examples/ce-coffee) SAP FaaS Runtime example and it's purpose is to show how to migrate similar usecases from deprecated SAP FaaS Runtime into Kyma runtime.
+This sample demonstrates how to subscribe Kyma Functions to the Cloud Events from SAP Event Mesh.
+It is based on the [ce-coffee](https://github.com/SAP-archive/cloud-function-nodejs-samples/tree/master/examples/ce-coffee) SAP FaaS Runtime example, and it's purpose is to show how to migrate similar use cases from deprecated SAP FaaS Runtime into Kyma runtime.

-## Additional Prerequisites
+## Additional prerequisites

-Besides the prerequisistes described in the parent folder, for this sample it is required to have access to an SAP BTP Event Mesh instance.
-Fill in the ems instance data into the `sap-ems.env` file.
+Besides the prerequisites described in the parent folder, you must have access to an SAP BTP Event Mesh instance.
+Put the EMS instance data into the `sap-ems.env` file.

 ## Steps

 ### Inspect the Function files

-Go to the `cloud-events/ce-coffee` folder and inspect the code (`handler.js`), dependencies (`package.json`) and the Function configuration file which manifests the features of the Function (`config.yaml`) - in this case the subscriptions to 3 types of cloud events.
+Go to the `cloud-events/ce-coffee` folder and inspect the code (`handler.js`), dependencies (`package.json`) and the Function configuration file, which manifests the features of the Function (`config.yaml`) - in this case, the subscriptions to 3 types of Cloud Events.

-> **NOTE** the `eventType` property must start with the `sap.kyma.custom` prefix and be followed by at least 4 comma separated sections (7 in total).
+> **NOTE** the `eventType` property must start with the `sap.kyma.custom` prefix and be followed by at least 4 comma-separated sections (7 in total).

-### Enable SAP EMS as eventing backend.
+### Enable SAP EMS as Eventing backend

-Create a secret containing your EMS instance credentails.
+Create a Secret containing your EMS instance credentials.

 ```shell
 kubectl create secret generic my-ems-instance --from-env-file=./sap-ems.env
 ```

-Label the secret so that kyma eventing can look it up and apply configuration.
+Label the Secret so that Kyma Eventing can look it up and apply configuration.

 ```shell
 kubectl label secret my-ems-instance kyma-project.io/eventing-backend=beb
 ```

-> **NOTE** For more information on how to enable EMS eventing in kyma runtime please see the following [documentation](https://github.tools.sap/kyma/documentation/blob/master/how-to-guides/switching-eventing-backend.md).
+> **NOTE** For more information on how to enable EMS eventing in Kyma runtime, see the following [documentation](https://github.tools.sap/kyma/documentation/blob/master/how-to-guides/switching-eventing-backend.md).

-### Deploy the Function using kyma CLI
+### Deploy the Function using Kyma CLI

-Run the following command to deploy the Function
+Run the following command to deploy the Function:

 ```shell
 $ kyma apply function
 ```

-Verify if the Function was successfully built.
+To verify if the Function was built run:

 ```shell
 $ kubectl get functions